 1. Regular study time.

-This mother encourages her boys to do their homework the same day their teachers gave them the assignments.
-The boys usually arrive at 4pm.
+This mother encourages her boys to do their homework the same day their teachers gave them the assignment.
+The boys usually arrive at 4 pm.
 They have at least 30 minutes to change clothes and eat merienda (usually rice).
-After that, they need to be at their designated places to start with their assignments.
+After that, they need to be at their designated places to start with their assignment.

-After their homework would be a quick review about the day’s lessons.
+After their homework would be a quick review of the day’s lessons.
 I also encourage them to study in advance in preparation for tomorrow’s new lessons.